FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Introduction

 Threshold signatures allow a group of $N$ parties to collectively sign messages such that any subset of $T$ or more parties can produce a valid signature, while any coalition of fewer than $T$ parties learns nothing about the secret key.
 This primitive is essential for protecting keys by distributing signing authority across multiple servers, enforcing multi-party authorization in financial systems, and building robust PKI infrastructure through distributed certificate authorities.

 For classical ECDSA and Schnorr signatures, efficient threshold protocols have been extensively studied and deployed~\cite{GG18,CGGMP20,Lindell21,KG20}.
+More recently, Lyu et al.~\cite{LLZD25} achieved two-round threshold ECDSA in the threshold-optimal multi-party setting.
 However, the lattice-based structure of ML-DSA presents new challenges.
 The core difficulty lies in the \emph{Fiat-Shamir with Aborts} paradigm: signatures are only valid when the response vector $\mathbf{z} = \mathbf{y} + c\mathbf{s}_1$ satisfies $\|\mathbf{z}\|_\infty < \gamma_1 - \beta$, where $\mathbf{y}$ is a masking vector, $c$ is a sparse challenge, and $\mathbf{s}_1$ is the secret key.
 This rejection sampling step complicates the threshold setting.